carbonblack/cb-taxii-connector/README.md

     # change to true if you require https for your TAXII service connection
     use_https=false

+    # by default, we validate SSL certificates.
+Turn this off by setting sslverify=false
+    sslverify=false

     # if you need SSL certificates for authentication, set the path of the
     # certificate and key here.
 Please leave blank to ignore.
     cert_file=